bsoc-bitbyte/busify/Contributing.md

 13. Create a PR to develop repository.

-# ERROR ❎ AND SOLUTION ✅ FOR COMMON PROBLEMS DURING SETUP 💻
+# ERROR ❎ AND SOLUTION ✅ FOR COMMON PROBLEMS DURING SETUP  FOR LOGIN ISSUES 💻

  1. Please remember to include an .env file in both the frontend and backend directories.
  You can reference any two of the environment variables present in Discord for your configuration.

  2.Ensure Docker is running throughout the setup process.
 Make sure both the Redis stack and Progress components are up and running.

+ 3. Right-click on homepage, inspect, navigate to console, access application > cookies, delete JWT files to troubleshoot login issues.

+ 4. Please use ESLint for code quality checks and Prettier for consistent code formatting before submitting pull requests.
+This  ensures a clean and readable codebase.
+Thank you!

+# ERROR ❎ AND SOLUTION ✅ FOR COMMON PROBLEMS DURING SETUP  FOR BLOCKED PORT ERROR 💻

- 3. To resolve port 3333 issues, use netstat to find the PID associated with it, then taskkill to terminate the process using that PID.
+   To resolve port 3333 issues, use netstat to find the PID associated with it, then taskkill to terminate the process using that PID.

    For Windows

      ```bash
    "netstat -ano | findstr :3333"
    "taskkill /PID <PID> /F"
    ```

    For Linux